khaors/geocompr/main.md

 ```

 This would allow us to estimate the distances along measurements on the line.
-However, firstly we need to extract the coordinates of measurements and based on them we can calculate the distance using the `geosphere::distm()` function.
+However, firstly we need to extract the coordinates of measurements and based on them we can calculate the distances using the `geosphere::distm()` function.

 ```r